epaga/rain-forecast/README.md

 rain-forecast
 =============

-Gives a simple rain forecast based on data by forecast.io.
+Gives a simple rain forecast based on data by forecast.io and using the [https://github.com/ZeevG/python-forcast.io](Python wrapper by Ze'ev Gilovitz and Tim Heckman).
 The bars are the precipitation probability of there being precipitation at the given time.
 If there is a possibility, the description on the right is regarding strength of the precipitation.